juliangruber/capture-phantomjs/README.md

 - `format` File format (`png`, `jpg`, `gif`)
 - `clip` Cut the image to exact dimensions, removing the fold
 - `ignoreSSLErrors` ignore SSL errors
+- `SSLCertificatesPath` path for PhantomJS to look for SSL certificates

 ## Installation